Outsiders take early lead in Chilean presidential election

-SANTIAGO, Chile (AP) — Two outsider candidates hailing from opposite extremes of the political spectrum took an early lead in Chile’s presidential election Sunday following a bruising campaign that laid bare deep social tensions in the region’s most economically advanced country.
+SANTIAGO, Chile (AP) — Two outsider candidates hailing from opposite extremes of the political spectrum look headed to a runoff in Chile’s presidential election following a bruising campaign that laid bare deep social tensions in the region’s most economically advanced country.

 Pre-election polls point to a large number of undecided voters but consistently have favored Boric and Kast.
 Also up for grabs is Chile’s entire 155-seat lower house of Congress and about half the Senate.